snugfox/wpi-sse-docker/README.md

 - `no_aslr`\*: Disable address space layout randomization (ASLR) for all processes in the container.
 This option uses `setarch -R`, which has no effect on the host operating system.
-- `no_pwndbg`: Disable the pwndbg extension from loading in GDB. pwndbg can still be loaded using the GDB command `source /opt/pwndbg/gdbinit.py`.
+- `no_gef`: Disable the GEF extension from loading in GDB.
+GEF can still be loaded using the GDB command `source /root/.gdbinit-gef.py`.

+You can specify multiple options separated by space, comma, or semicolon.

-\* *Requires that container have extended privileges (`--privileged` in Docker)*.
+\* *Requires that the container have extended privileges (`--privileged` in Docker)*.